Filipe Teixeira: I played with Dinho, but I was happiest at West Brom

 “I moved to Ukraine after England and maybe it was a mistake to move there,” Teixeira says.
 “I didn’t like Ukraine, things were not working well for me.

-“I came to Romania due to a Portuguese coach who was there at the time and from that time I am still here.
+“I came to Romania due to a Portuguese coach who was there at the time.
 I enjoy the country and the league and I think the most important thing is to enjoy the football.”

-Just not quite as happy as when he was at West Brom.
+But he never enjoyed it quite as much as at West Brom.

 By Will Unwin